Kula, Serbia: Ethnic groups in the Kula municipality

+The ethnic composition of the municipality:

 Settlements by ethnic majority

 Settlements with a Serb ethnic majority are: Lipar, Nova Crvenka, Sivac, and Crvenka.
 The settlement with a Rusyn ethnic majority is Ruski Krstur.
 Ethnically mixed settlements are: Kula (with a relative Serb majority) and Kruščić (with a relative Montenegrin majority).

 Ethnic groups in the Kula town

-The town of Kula has a total of 17,866 inhabitants, including:
+The town of Kula has a total of 14,873 inhabitants, including: